AFC playoff picture: Raiders can be eliminated in Week 15

 It was at this point last season, in which the Las Vegas Raiders needed to win their final four games of the season to make the playoffs and, of course, they did it.

 They were 6-7.
-This season, Las Vegas is 5-8 and doesn’t quite control its own destiny.
-It does, indeed, need to win out again, but it also needs help.
+This season, the Raiders are 5-8 and don’t quite control their own destiny.
+They do does, indeed, need to win out again, but also need help.

 If the @Raiders want to make the playoffs here is how they can do it : @nyjets must LOSE 2 of their next 5 games@chargers must LOSE 2 of their next 5 games@Patriots must LOSE 1 of their next 5 games@Raiders must WIN their next 4 games— Harvester Sports (@HarvesterSports) December 11, 2022